Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Introduction

-The transfer of angular momentum from the halo scale to the galaxy scale involves non-linear and baryonic processes acting on the inflowing gas.
+The transfer of mass and angular momentum from the halo scale to the galaxy scale involves non-linear and baryonic processes acting on the inflowing gas.
 This gas will be subject to torques and other forces from the circumgalactic medium (CGM) and interstellar medium (ISM) of galaxies, leading to a loss of angular momentum of accreting gas \citep[e.g.,][]{Danovich15,Cadiou22}.
-Once infalling gas cools and forms stars, angular momentum is imparted to the stars, and the salient morphological characteristics of galaxies, such as stellar structure, including spheroidal (bulge-dominated), oblate (disk-dominated), or prolate (elongated) shapes, and spin, which determines the degree of rotational vs.~dispersion support, are established.
+Once infalling gas cools and forms stars, angular momentum is imparted to the stars, and the salient morphological characteristics of galaxies are established, such as spheroidal (bulge-dominated), oblate (disk-dominated), or prolate (elongated) stellar shapes and spin, which determine the degree of rotational vs.~dispersion support.
 Thus, despite the complexities of baryonic physics, we expect the cosmic web to be causally linked to the emergence of galaxy morphology.

-In the classical $\Lambda$CDM picture of galaxy formation, disk galaxies emerge naturally from gravitational collapse of baryons in the early Universe \citep[see, e.g., ][]{FW80,Blumenthal84,MMS98}, but observations of high-redshift galaxy morphologies have revealed a richer and more complicated story.
-Many lines of (decades-long) evidence from the Hubble Space Telescope (HST) and other observatories hinted towards a large population of galaxies with elongated and/or irregular morphologies \citep[e.g.,][]{Cowie95,Elmegreen05,Ravindranath06,Law12,Yuma12}.
-By comparing the projected axis ratio distributions of local ($z<0.1$) galaxies in the Sloan Digital Sky Survey \citep[SDSS;][]{York00} and $z\sim1.5-2$ galaxies observed by HST, \citet{vanderwel14} concluded that a significant fraction of high-redshift galaxies must have preferentially elongated stellar structures, in contrast to the oblate structures that dominate at low-redshift. \citet{zhang19} jointly modeled galaxy axis ratios and sizes (semi-major axes) and extended the sample to redshifts $z=0.5-2.5$ to robustly demonstrate that the \textit{majority} of $z\geq2$ galaxies with stellar masses $9.5<{\logms}<10$ and $z\geq1$ galaxies with $9<{\logms}<9.5$ are elongated.
+In the classical $\Lambda$CDM picture of galaxy formation, disk galaxies emerge naturally from the gravitational collapse of baryons in the early Universe \citep[see, e.g., ][]{FW80,Blumenthal84,MMS98}, but observations of high-redshift galaxy morphologies have revealed a richer and more complicated story.
+Many lines of (decades-long) evidence from the Hubble Space Telescope (HST) and other observatories hint at a large population of galaxies with elongated and/or irregular morphologies \citep[e.g.,][]{Cowie95,Elmegreen05,Ravindranath06,Law12,Yuma12}.
+By comparing the projected axis ratio distributions of $z\!<\!0.1$ galaxies in the Sloan Digital Sky Survey \citep[SDSS;][]{York00} and $z\!\sim\!1.5-2$ galaxies observed by HST, \citet{vanderwel14} concluded that a significant fraction of high-redshift galaxies must have preferentially elongated, rather than oblate, stellar structures. \citet{zhang19} jointly modeled galaxy axis ratios and sizes and extended the sample to redshifts $z\!=\!0.5-2.5$ to robustly demonstrate that the \textit{majority} of $z\!\geq\!2$ galaxies with stellar masses $9.5\!<\!{\logms}\!<\!10$ and $z\!\geq\!1$ galaxies with $9\!<\!{\logms}\!<\!9.5$ are elongated.